FUNGI432/Poshan/README.md

 ## **Usage**

-Users can interact with the Sehat Saathi chatbot via the web interface or WhatsApp to:
+Users can interact with the Poshan chatbot via the web interface or WhatsApp to:

 - Upload and analyze medical reports.
 - Inquire about medication details.